-JEL classification: D57, F14, F60, O14, O24, O53, O57
+JEL Classification: D57, F14, F60, O14, O24, O53, O57

-\ Economist, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: kenji.suganuma@boj.or.jp)
+Associate Director and Economist, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: kenji.suganuma@boj.or.jp)

 The author would like to thank Heiwai Tang who has provided considerable feedback and valuable comments as a supervisor of his master's thesis at the Johns Hopkins University, on which this study is based.
-The author is also grateful to the participants of the Urban Economic Workshop at the University of Tokyo on October 30, 2015 and of the Annual Meeting of the Applied Regional Science Conference (ARSC) at Keio University on November 28, 2015, and the staff of the Bank of Japan for their useful comments.
+The author is also grateful to the participants of the Urban Economic Workshop at the University of Tokyo on October 30, 2015, of the Annual Meeting of the Applied Regional Science Conference at Keio University on November 28, 2015, and of the 2016 Spring Meeting of the Japanese Economic Association at Nagoya University on June 18-19, 2016, and the staff of the Bank of Japan for their useful comments.
 The views expressed in this paper are those of the author and do not necessarily reflect the official views of the Bank of Japan.